George B. Wells

-George B. Wells was an American football coach.

-Coaching career

-Wells attended Alma College in Alma, Michigan, and as a student, conducted the preliminary coaching of the Alma football team after the previous coach, Professor John H. Rice, left the school.
-During the season, the coaching duties were carried out by Dr. George Sweetland of Grand Rapids, Michigan, and the team compiled a record of 1–2.
+George B. Wells was an American college football coach.
+Wells attended Alma College in Alma, Michigan, and as a student, conducted the preliminary coaching of the Alma football team after the previous coach, John H. Rice, left the school.
+During the season, the coaching duties were carried out by George Sweetland of Grand Rapids, Michigan, and the team compiled a record of 1–2.